serverless/serverless/docs/providers/aws/events/apigateway.md

 ### Using asynchronous integration

 Use `async: true` when integrating a lambda function using [event invocation](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html#SSS-Invoke-request-InvocationType).
 This lets API Gateway to return immediately with a 200 status code while the lambda continues running.
-If not othewise speficied integration type will be `AWS`.
+If not otherwise specified integration type will be `AWS`.

 ```yml
 functions: